getify/You-Dont-Know-JS/scope-closures/ch4.md

 Most developers agree that the global scope shouldn't just be a dumping ground for every variable in your application.
 That's a mess of bugs just waiting to happen.
 But it's also undeniable that the global scope is an important *glue* for practically every JS application.

-## Where Exactly Is This Global Scope?
+## Where Exactly is this Global Scope?

 It might seem obvious that the global scope is located in the outermost portion of a file; that is, not inside any function or other block.
 But it's not quite as simple as that.

-Different JS environments handle the scopes of your programs—in particular, the global scope—differently.
+Different JS environments handle the scopes of your programs, especially the global scope, differently.
 It's quite common for JS developers to harbor misconceptions without even realizing it.

 ### Browser "Window"